 Insurance is to pay for loss to your life, health, or property.
 You pay premiums to transfer risks to an insurer in return for a payout upon specific events occurring.

-When Insurance Becomes an Investment Tool
+When Does Insurance Turn into an Investment Vehicle?

 This combination is perfect for individuals looking for secure long-term financial instruments with the bonus of protection for their loved ones.